 Restored for a client.
 This was one of the first machines I restored after I began offering repair services publicly, and I couldn't have been more pleased with the results.
 Photos showing the state of the machine before and after restoration.

 Imported from the UK and restored for my personal collection.
 This machine is unique as it is an early Olympia with the QWERTY keyboard layout.
 Additionally, it has diacritical marks, necessary for French writing.
-I believe it also types in a rare 9cpi typeface.
 Photos showing the state of the machine before and after restoration.
+This machine has since found a new home!

 This machine was donated to me for restoration.
-Oftentimes I find strange things in typewriters.
+Oftentimes, I find strange things in typewriters.
 Coins, hairpins, paperclips aren't uncommon.
+I even found a Lego once!
 Unfortunately, this is not the only machine I have found wasps' nests inside (wasps included).
 Very unpleasant.
 Photos showing the state of the machine before and after restoration.